Tracy Tutor: Film and television

 Tutor began her acting career in 1997, in the film Exposé, playing Tiffany Holmes, a Congressman's daughter who is paid off by a donor after being mistaken for an escort, and realizes that she can blackmail people in political circles.
 Her next role was as Prudence in the 1999 film, No Vacancy.
 Tutor started appearing in the real estate show, Million Dollar Listing Los Angeles (previously Million Dollar Listing), for its tenth season, which premiered in November 2017.
 She currently stars alongside Josh Flagg and Josh Altman.
 She is the first and only current female realtor to appear in the Million Dollar Listing Los Angeles main cast.

+In August 2026, it was announced Tutor would be joining the cast of The Real Housewives of Beverly Hills for the sixteenth season.

 Real estate

 Tutor was a top agent at Douglas Elliman Beverly Hills, having sold hundreds of millions in residential real estate over the years, including the real estate portfolios of The Malibu Series collection by Scott Gillen and Atlantis The Royal in Dubai.
 Both instances were featured on the show.
 She continues to sell real estate in Los Angeles, nationally and globally and updates her followers through her social media.
 In January 2025, she moved to Compass.